 Submitted by Keysight Technologies

-What was the 'aha' moment that started you down the path and influenced you on your journey to where you are now?
+What was the 'aha' moment that started you down your path or influenced your journey to where you are now?

 If you hadn't chosen your current profession, what would you have pursued instead?
 Why?